0xDegenDeveloper/RabbitHoles/README.md

 in the 'SHOWER THOUGHTS' Hole, costing him some of his $RBITS

 ##### [/cairo_contracts](./cairo_contracts/) for technical details

+## Frontend

+The React-based, hardcoded demo app can be viewed in [/client](./client/).
+The design/layout are still being finalized, and will be connected to Starknet and the contract suite soon :)

 ## Current development status